Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 You can now use the in-meeting chat to send messages or files, and you can react to other people’s messages with emoji reactions or even quote them

 What’s more, Zoom also saves messages and files shared during meetings in group chats.
-I really enjoy this feature, as it allows me to go back and revisit past conversations.
+I’ve always really enjoyed this feature, as it allows me to go back and revisit past conversations.

 However, as a well-established communication and collaboration app that spent decades developing its features, MS Teams has Zoom beat when it comes to chat capabilities.